 Aspen’s four mountains have something for everyone, but not all mountains are created equal.
 Take Aspen Mountain, or Ajax as the locals are apt to call it.
 It’s the crown jewel of our little town and it’s hard to miss.
 Situated in the center of town itself, Ajax is a true skier’s mountain.
 It’s steep, fast, and not for the faint of heart.
 Take a look at the trail map and you’ll notice that there are no beginner runs.
 That’s because there are no beginner slopes, and there is no beginner terrain.
 Not to get overly serious on you, but if you’re starting out as a skier, there are much options to choose from.

-Take Buttermilk, I mean just the name Buttermilk vs. Ajax gives you some indication of what’s in store for you there.
+Beginners should consider Buttermilk instead – I mean just the name Buttermilk vs. Ajax gives you some indication of what’s in store for you there.

 Buttermilk is mellow, it has cute kids runs in the trees, it has an area called “Panda Peak.”
 Buttermilk is THE place to learn how to ski.
 From group lessons with others your age and ability level to private lessons with the top ski pros in the world, Buttermilk has something for every beginner.